heeplr/rpi-cookstrap/README.md

 ```
 with /dev/sdcard being your sdcard, (e.g. /dev/sda)

-Then boot that image in your raspberrypi.
-Trigger one-time self-setup by logging in locally or remotely:
+Boot that image in your raspberrypi and trigger self-setup by logging in locally or remotely:
 ```
-ssh pi@host
+ssh pi@example
 ```
-you can replace "host" by an IP address or by a valid domain.
+(replace "example" by the IP address or the FQDN of your pi).

-### customizing your own image
+### creating your own project

 * copy *"bootstrap.sh"* to your project directory
 * create a *["bootstrap-dist"](#dist-dir)* directory with